 Adapted from Poultry Agskills available in hardcopy or as an eBook.
 Find this activity, publication and more at the Tocal online bookshop.

-Before carrying out this practical activity, make sure you read and follow the NSW Animals in Schools website.
+Before carrying out this practical activity, make sure you read and follow through regular handling, preventing health and disease occurring rather than relying on treatment, creating accurate continuous records.

 Background: Performing regular health checks on poultry is essential for animal health and welfare, enterprise productivity and good management.
+Regular health checks have many benefits, including: making birds quiet